Gyeonggi Governor Lee Jae-myung Declares His Presidential Bid

-Gyeonggi Province Governor Lee Jae-myung, who is leading among primary candidates from the ruling Democratic Party(DP), has officially launched his bid to become the next president.
+Two days later on Thursday, Gyeonggi Province Governor Lee Jae-myung, who is leading among primary candidates from the ruling Democratic Party(DP), officially launched his bid to become the next president.

 Lee made the declaration on Thursday in a pre-recorded video released on various media platforms, including YouTube and Facebook, emphasizing the economy as his top priority.